Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: SSAG method

 \section{SSAG method}

 In this section, we develop the SSAG method for \eqref{orip}.
-We will show the SSAG method achieves the best-known complexity bounds in terms of the $\mathcal{SFO}$ among the SA methods using the first-order information.
+We will show the SSAG method achieves the best-known complexity bounds in terms of the $\mathcal{SFO}$ and iteration number among the SA methods using the first-order information.

-At the $k$-th iterate, we randomly choose a mini-batch samples of the random vector $\xi\in \Xi$ following the given probability density, where $m_k$ is the batch size.
-We use $\mathcal{F}_k$ to denote all randomness occurred before the $(k+1)$-th iterate, i.e., $\mathcal{F}_k=\{\xi_{[m_1]},\ldots,\xi_{[m_{k}]}\}$.
+At the $k$-th iterate, we randomly choose a mini-batch samples of the random vector $\zeta\in \Xi$ following the given probability density, where $m_k$ is the batch size.
+We use $\mathcal{F}_k$ to denote all randomness occurred before the $(k+1)$-th iterate, i.e., $\mathcal{F}_k=\left\lbrace \zeta_{[m_1]},\ldots,\zeta_{[m_{k}]}\right\rbrace $.
 For any $k\geq 1$, we denote the mini-batch stochastic gradients $\nabla \tilde{\mathbf{\Psi}}_{\mu_{k}}^k$ by